Michael B. Polk

 Chief Legal Officer and Corporate Secretary

 Brad Turner is the Chief Legal Officer and Corporate Secretary of Newell Brands.
-Brad was appointed Senior Vice President, General Counsel and Corporate Secretary of Newell Rubbermaid in April 2015, leading the company’s legal, ethics and compliance and government affairs functions.
+He leads the company’s legal, ethics and compliance, and government affairs functions.

 Chief Transformation Officer